Code-Institute-Submissions/Mystical-Madhya-Pradesh/README.md

 ### Goal 3 : To eventually make this as an offering on the major [state tourism website](http://www.mptourism.com/)

 1. The state encourages smaller entrepreneurs to present their small sized, specific offering through the main state tourism website
-2. Its an ideal marriage as user is drawn to the large platform but also wants to enjoy the dedicated efforts of smaller teams
+2. It's an ideal marriage as user is drawn to the large platform but also wants to enjoy the dedicated efforts of smaller teams

 ## Features